dd9jn/rfc4880bis/crypto-refresh.md

 ## Private or Experimental Parameters

-S2K specifiers, Signature subpacket types, user attribute types, image format types, and algorithms described in {{constants}} all reserve the range 100 to 110 for private and experimental use.
+S2K specifiers, Signature subpacket types, User Attribute types, image format types, and algorithms described in {{constants}} all reserve the range 100 to 110 for private and experimental use.
 Packet types reserve the range 60 to 63 for private and experimental use.
 These are intentionally managed with the PRIVATE USE method, as described in {{RFC2434}}.